 Help patients plan and understand medical bills with price transparency tools

 July 1 also saw the implementation of the new Transparency in Coverage Final Rule, which places new responsibilities on health insurers to share negotiated rates for covered items and services.
 In theory, providing upfront estimates of the cost of care allows patients to make more informed decisions about their healthcare and plan for forthcoming bills with more confidence.
 In practice, it’s easier said than done.
-A report from February 2022 found that fewer than 15% of hospitals are compliant with the earlier Hospital Price Transparency Rule.
+A report from August 2022 found that only 16% of hospitals are compliant with the earlier Hospital Price Transparency Rule.

 Non-compliance penalties aside, it makes good financial sense to help patients understand and plan for their medical bills: 9 out of 10 providers recognize that when patients have upfront estimates, they’re more likely to pay in full and on time.
 Digital and automated tools can make this easier to deliver.
 With Patient Payment Estimates, patients get a simple breakdown of their expected costs delivered straight to their mobile device, so they can plan – and even pay – in advance of treatment.
 Of course, estimates are only useful if they’re accurate, so this solution pulls from real-time price lists, payer contracts and benefits data so that estimates are as close as possible to the final bill.